DerHahne/room_display/README.md

 ## Todo

 Backend:
+* InstaBooking:
+  * Booking takes a while to showup; maybe add it to the booking list rather than refreshing?
+  * Only refresh bookings for the room which has been updated
+  * Check if the room is free
+* Store the data we get from outlook when `_check_room` is run
 * Add makefile?

 Frontend:
 * InstaBooking:
-  * Make it work on Exchange!
-  * Check if the room is free
   * Show a confirmation dialog
-  * Spinner until backend returns success
   * Let the user know if there was an error booking
 * Click on room in dashboard
   * Make it work when there are no bookings